A Tour through OpenMW CS: making a magic ring¶

 In this first section we will define what our new ring is, what it looks like, and what it does.
 Getting it to work is the first step before we go further.

 We will start by launching OpenMW CS, the location of the program depends on your operating system.
 You will be presented with a dialogue with three options: create a new game, create a new addon, edit a content file.

-You will be presented with another window where you get to chose the content to edit and the name of your project.
-We have to chose at least a base game, and optionally a number of other addons we want to depend on.
+You will be presented with another window where you get to choose the content to edit and the name of your project.
+Then we have to select at least the base game and optionally a number of other addons we want to depend on.
 The name of the project is arbitrary, it will be used to identify the addon later in the OpenMW launcher.